Ashcroft Bakery and Coffee Shop

 Ashcroft Bakery and Coffee Shop is the community’s favourite place to meet with friends over coffee and indulge in something delicious and fresh from the oven.
-Ashcroft Bakery and Coffee Shop may be best known in the Thompson interior for its scrumptious and gooey cinnamon buns, but it’s also loved for its varieties of original-recipe breads, cakes, pastries and pies.
-Stop in for pie and ice cream with a latte or pick out a loaf of fresh bread to take home.
-It’s also a great place to grab a quick and tasty soup and sandwich (made with fresh bread, of course) or one of the shop’s daily lunch specials.
+Ashcroft Bakery and Coffee Shop may be best known in the Thompson interior for its scrumptious and gooey cinnamon buns, but it’s also loved for its varieties of original-recipe breads, cakes and pastries.
+Stop in for a latte or pick out a loaf of fresh bread to take home.
+It’s also a great place to grab a quick sandwich, tasty soup and bun, or a fresh chef salad.

 Meet Debbie Tuohey